ile-24556/vscode-sort-hosts/README.md

 ## Usage

 1. Select lines.
-    If no text is selected, all lines are sorted.
+    If no line is selected, the entire text is covered.
 2. Press Ctrl+Shift+P or F1 to show *Command Palett*.
 3. Execute **Sort Hosts**.